nishat-khan/scheduler/README.md

-This is a scheduling system for a doctor(organiser) who can get bookings from their patients(attendee/user).
+This is a simple scheduling system for a organiser who can get bookings from their attendee/user using a calendar.

+It sort of tries to build a Calendly like system.

 Requirements: